adaptinglovecraft/adaptinglovecraft.com/src/content/submissions/concerning-fun-call-of-the-sea.md

 he placed his glasses next to Cassandra's corpse to fake his own death.
 He then escaped from the island to send Norah the package which launched her adventure and, so he hoped, her path to salvation.
-Having learned of her husband\'s ultimate sacrifice, Norah is led into a dreamy version of what is presumably the couple's home.
+Having learned of her husband's ultimate sacrifice, Norah is led into a dreamy version of what is presumably the couple's home.

 ![Dreamhouse](/media/cots_dreamhouse.png "Dreamhouse")